adnanthedataanalyst/SAS_Binary-Logistic-Regression/README.md

 - Visual representation of influential cases in the data.

 ### Conclusion:
-- Factors such as application mode, course, tuition fees, scholarship status, age at enrollment, and curricular units are significantly associated with student dropout, suggesting potential interventions to reduce dropout rates.
+The logistic regression analysis revealed significant predictors of student dropout, including application mode, course, tuition fees, scholarship holder status, age at enrollment, and curricular units.
+These findings highlight the importance of considering various factors when identifying at-risk students.
+By leveraging this predictive model, educational institutions can allocate resources more efficiently, implement early interventions, and provide targeted support to reduce dropout rates and enhance student success.
+Further research and refinement of the model could enhance its effectiveness in addressing the complex issue of student attrition.